The Dramatic Impact of Late Payments on SMEs

 Know-it automates the complete credit control process giving SMEs the ability to mitigate credit risk, increase cashflow and reduce debtor days.

-Check-it gives businesses the tools to make more informed credit decisions by automating their credit checking with reliable real-time data from Graydon, Companies House, The Gazette and Unsecured Creditor Claims.
+Check-it gives businesses the tools to make more informed credit decisions by automating their credit checking with reliable real-time data from Creditsafe, Companies House, The Gazette and Unsecured Creditor Claims.

 Harnessing data is so powerful for businesses.
 Check-it gives companies the intelligence they need on credit and payments to mitigate credit risk as soon as they accept an order.